ministryofjustice/modernisation-platform-environments/terraform/environments/nomis/README.md

 ### **Incident response hours:**

-24/7/365 cover is provided by the DBAs
+24/7/365 cover is provided by the DBAs for database and application issues.
+There is no out of hours cover for NOMIS infrastructure.

 <!-- When your service receives support for urgent issues.
 This should be written in a clear, unambiguous way.
 For example: 24/7/365, Office hours, usually 9am-6pm on working days, or 7am-10pm, 365 days a year. -->

 ### **Incident contact details:**

+Email hmpps-nomis-mis-load@moj-digital-tools.pagerduty.com for database and application issues.
 <!-- How people can raise an urgent issue with your service.
 This must not be the email address or phone number of an individual on your team, it should be a shared email address, phone number, or website that allows someone with an urgent issue to raise it quickly. -->

 ### **Service team contact:**